-The design looks like two straight barrels, looking identical with a pair of telescopes conjoined together.
+The design looks like two straight barrels, looking identical to a pair of telescopes conjoined together.
 Then the light enters, passing out of the prism in the same plane.

-Binoculars with Porro prism technology have an A-shaped design and are mostly the older and bigger models of the best cheap binoculars.
+Binoculars with Porro prism technology have an A-shaped design and are mostly the older and bigger models like some of the best affordable binoculars.
 This prism type is more famous for its exceptional performance, yielding better image quality at a budget-friendly cost.